 - Baby will never have “I couldn’t find a phone to use” as an excuse not to call you as a teenager

 Pluto might be a planet again now (or has it changed back again already?) but you can bet that Pluto’s changing status has been a source of stress for every science teacher Baby will ever have.
-Curious what stance she will take on the subject?
+Curious what stance they will take on the subject?
 Give it a few years, and you’ll probably find out!

 - The phrase ‘turn of the century’ will mean something totally different

 Remember when your history classes talked about the turn of the century and meant the industrial revolution?
-When Baby talks about it, she will mean your adolescence, or young adult years.
+When Baby talks about it, they will mean your adolescence, or young adult years.
 Now there’s a happy thought.

 You had Y2K and the end of the Mayan calendar – what will Baby have to fill the time with before the heat-death of the universe comes in a few hundred thousand millennia?

-- She will be endlessly google-able
+- They will be endlessly google-able